 Adventure Corner is a column where members of the RPGamer staff can give their thoughts, impressions, and pseudo-reviews for various adventure titles that don’t come under our usual coverage.
 It is aimed at delivering opinions on a wide range of titles including visual novels, point-and-click adventures, investigative mysteries, and so forth.

 Adventure Corner returns for another look at a title not usually covered by the site, but which may be of interest to our readers.
-In this edition, Alex Fuller attempts to survive the Feast of the Yomi-Purge in visual novel Raging Loop.
+In this edition, Anna Marie Privitere controls the news in Headliner: NoviNews.

 Loud music and neon, the 1980s were a time of whirlwind change.
 In this Adventure Corner we look at A Summer’s End – Hong Kong 1986, which is a beautiful game about queer ladies in the 80s.